-Technology needs assessments (TNAs) are :
+Technology needs assessments (TNAs):

 • Involve different stakeholders in a consultative process to identify the barriers to technology transfer and measures to address these barriers through sectoral analyses.

-|• Collaborated with the GEF, UNDP, UNEP and CTI on providing technical assistance to non-Annex I Parties to conduct TNAs.
+• Collaboration between the EGTT, the GEF, UNDP, UNEP, CTI and the secretariat to provide financial and technical support to assist non-Annex I Parties to conduct TNAs.

-|• GEF provided funding to 92 non-Annex I Parties to conduct TNAs.|
+|• GEF has provided funding to more than 80 non-Annex I Parties to conduct TNAs.|